msupply-foundation/conforma-server/documentation/Demo-Server-Guide.md

 `cd docker`
 `./dockerise.sh`

-Should take a while to run, will build a local image
+Should take a while to run, will build a local image.
+**Note**: If build doesn't work
+After making changes to files used during build of Docker file you will need required to add a **new** branch or tag and commit to test!
+Example: While working on develop make a quick branch `test-demo-2021-09-01` and use in the `develop` branch dockerise.sh TAG.

 ## Test locally